nuuuwan/news_lk3_data/README.md

 Colombo, Jan 19 (Daily Mirror) -  The National People's Power (NPP) was not expecting to legalize prostitution and that it would only amend some laws which inconvenience those who were forced to prostitution due to economic hardships, NPP MP Harini Amarasuriya said today.

-She told the Daily Mirror that the main focus of the NPP was to revive the economy of the country claiming that the economic hardships had forced women into prostitution.
+She told the Daily Mirror that the main focus of the NPP was to revive the economy of the country as  economic hardships had forced women into prostitution.

 ...